$H^2$-conformal approximation of Miura surfaces: Introduction

 \section{Introduction}

-Origami inspired structures are useful in engineering for their ability to be very compact when folded, for instance.
-A classical example is solar panels for satellites \cite{hernandez2019active} which unfold in very wide panels.
-More recently, Origami inspired structures have gained attention as a mean to produce metamaterials \cite{wickeler2020novel}.
+Origami inspired structures are used for multiple engineering applications.
+A classical example is solar panels for satellites \cite{hernandez2019active}.
+Indeed, the panels can be folded along the crease lines into very compact structures, easily stored in a rocket, and then unfolded into very wide panels in space.
+More recently, origami inspired structures have gained attention as a mean to produce materials with a negative Poisson ratio \cite{lang2009origami} and metamaterials \cite{wickeler2020novel}.
+The science behind origami is also used to fold airbags for optimal deployment. \cite{lang2009origami}.

-The study of periodic Miura tessellations has been carried out in \cite{schenk2013geometry,wei2013geometric}, where it is proved that the in-plane and out-of-plane Poisson ratios of discrete Miura surfaces are equal in norm but of opposite signs.
-That indicates that Miura surfaces are generally saddle shaped.
-However, simulating their exact shape, with discrete beam lattice models for instance, is difficult as the number of degrees of freedom (dofs) can become very large.
-To remedy that issue, \cite{nassar2017curvature,lebee2018fitting} introduced a homogenization process leading to a set of equations that describe the shapes that periodic egg-box and Miura origami structures can fit in the limit $\frac{r}{R} \to 0$, where $r$ is the size of the pattern and $R$ is the global size of the structure.
-The resulting equations describe parametric surfaces that are no longer discrete but continuous.
-The egg-box pattern produces a liner hyperbolic equation whereas the Miura tessellation produces a nonlinear elliptic PDE, which is studied in this paper.
+The Miura ori or Miura tessellation \cite{miura1969proposition} is a well-known type of origami-inspired tessellation that has drawn a lot of attention over the years.
+Miura tessellations have often been deemed useful when unfolded into a flat plane.
+But, they can also achieve many non-planar shapes when partially unfolded which has recently allowed new applications \cite{liu2015deformation,wickeler2020novel}.
+However, a lot remains unknown regarding the modeling of the shapes that Miura tessellations can take.
+Indeed, simulating their exact shape through mechanical modeling is computationally involved due to the large number of degrees of freedom (dofs) considered.
+The foldability of origami gives rise to notoriously difficult computational problems \cite{akitaya2018rigid}.
+Only a few periodic cells can be simulated as for instance in \cite{wickeler2020novel}.
+In \cite{schenk2013geometry,wei2013geometric}, the authors managed to prove that the in-plane and out-of-plane Poisson ratios of Miura tessellations are equal in norm but of opposite signs.
+But that does not provide a way to compute Miura tessellations.